Menu

 Photo of Hannah By Hannah McKenzie

-Hannah joined US Servas in 2022 and lives in Chicago
+Hannah joined US Servas in 2022 and lives in Rio de Janeiro

 • • • Note - Hover mouse over photos to see caption, click to see full-sized images • • •

-When I arrived in São Paulo, I was welcomed graciously by Servas member Elaine.
-She is a Portuguese literature teacher, and we had fascinating conversations about politics, Brazilian culture, and the deeper layers of her own language.
-I remember her talking about the profound nature of the difference between the verbs estar (to be, temporarily) and ser (to be, permanently); I thought about my intentions for my time in Brazil, how I want to create a life here in which I can say not only that “estou feliz” (estar) –enjoying Rio’s beauty, finding my comforts here—but also that “sou feliz” (ser), that I have put in the energy necessary in search of my deeper satisfaction, connection, and inspiration.
+When I arrived in São Paulo, I was welcomed graciously by a Servas member named Elaine.
+She is a Portuguese literature teacher, and we had fascinating conversations about politics, Brazilian culture, and the deeper layers of her language.
+I remember her talking about the difference between the verbs estar (to be, temporarily) and ser (to be, permanently); I thought about my intentions for my time in Brazil, my desire to create a life here in which I can say not only that “estou feliz” (estar) –enjoying Rio’s beauty, finding my comforts here—but also that “sou feliz” (ser), that I have exerted the energy necessary to attain deeper satisfaction and connection.

 Photo of Elaine's Rocket and other animation piecesElaine made me feel so comfortable in her home; her warm and curious spirit is something special.
 I enjoyed sitting and chatting in her living room, which at the time was covered with beautiful paper stars and rockets from the animation she was working on.
 During a big storm on Photo of Jabuticaba fruit growing on trunk of treemy second night in the city, we ate the Brazilian fruit jabuticaba, a sweet grape-shaped fruit that grows straight on tree trunks.